I know you are pretty excited to see your guppies giving birth to cute guppy fries 🙂

 Remember that if there is no protection, the fries will probably be eaten.
 And you will never realize if they were present in the tank.
-So this actually becomes a vital thing to consider if you have a pregnant guppy that is about to deliver fries.
+So, this actually becomes a vital thing to consider if you have a pregnant guppy who is about to deliver fries.

-How To Prepare Yourself If Guppies Give Birth At Night?
+How Do You Prepare Yourself If Guppies Give Birth At Night?